Maydmor/pypam_netapprove/README.md

 ```

 The signed message is a strict, length-prefixed, domain-separated byte encoding
-(brief §7) so the signer and verifier hash byte-identical input.
+so the signer and verifier hash byte-identical input.
 The relay only ever
 sees opaque bytes and a signature.

 ## Install